 We took a night train to Sapa (north of Hanoi very near the China border) and stayed there for 3 nights.

 The Hmong people live in Sapa.
 They are a separate culture from the Vietnamese and treated as less valuable citizens in the country.

 During the Vietnam War the Hmong people worked as spies and many of them still speak perfect English.

 The government educates them to a lesser degree.
 The women are sent in to town once a week to sell to tourist.
 They sell silver pieces and linen.

 When speaking to them one on one, I realized they do not think of themselves as "Vietnamese" at all.

 They are a very cheerful people leading a difficult life. they are managing to survive even though tourists are not an easy.
 They have learned to sell their wears using the "dripping water torture".
 It seems that they are very successful at wearing tourists down so they will buy what they do not know they want.

 We were staying in a boutique hotel called Sapa Rooms.
 It was an old French villa converted.
 It was not elegant in any was but we could lounge inside a heated restaurant area with windows looking out in every direction.
 No other restaurant in the area was heated so it was very luxurious.
 One felt a bit like a caged animal as the Hmong women stood in groups and watched our every move.
 I could only smile as they descended on everyone that stepped out the door.
 We discovered right away that timing was everything in this dance with the Hmong women.
 Escaping was not easy!

 It was a shock to us for the first few hours.
 Of course, as with most of the places we visit, it takes us a day or two to get the hang of things.
-In this case we only stayed for two night and one of the days we told that long walk I talked about in a previous post.
+In this case we only stayed for three nights and one of the days we took that long walk I talked about in a previous post.